endurodave/DelegateMQ/docs/DETAILS.md

 2. **Blocking** - message is send and blocks waiting for the remote to acknowledge or timeout.
 3. **Future** - message is send without waiting and a `std::future` is used to capture the return value later.

-Two System Architecture build projects exist:
+Three System Architecture build projects exist:

 * [system-architecture](../example/sample-projects/system-architecture/) - builds on Windows and Linux.
 Requires MessagePack and ZeroMQ external libraries.
 See [Examples Setup](#examples-setup).
 * [system-architecture-no-deps](../example/sample-projects/system-architecture-no-deps/) - builds on Windows or Linux.
 No external libraries required.
 * [system-architecture-python](../example/sample-projects/system-architecture-python/) - Python client communicates with C++ server using MessagePack and ZeroMQ external libraries.

-Follow the steps below to execute the projects.
+Follow the steps below to execute the first two projects.
+See `README.txt` within [system-architecture-python](../example/sample-projects/system-architecture-python/) for the Python example.

 1. Setup ZeroMQ and MessagePack external library dependencies, if necessary ([Examples Setup](#examples-setup))
 2. Execute CMake command in `client` and `server` directories.